 safety award logo

 Safety initiatives are critical to the industry in retention, conversion and overall growth.
-Ski area risk and safety departments aim to be just as inventive and interactive as their retail branding counterparts.
-The safety awards highlight the creative, innovative, and quantitatively-effective methods that keep guests and employees safe on the mountain Award finalists will be recognized and the winners announced at NSAA's 2024 National Convention & Tradeshow on May 23.
+The safety awards highlight the creative, innovative and quantitatively-effective methods that keep guests and employees safe on the mountain.
+Award finalists will be recognized and the winners announced at NSAA's 2025 National Convention & Tradeshow on May 13.

 Category Descriptions